 - Base fare – A flat fee charged at the beginning of the ride

-- Cost per minute – How much you’re charged for each minute you’re inside the ride
+- Cost per minute – How much you’re charged for each minute of the ride

 - Cost per mile – How much you’re charged for each mile of the ride

-- Booking Fee (Formerly known as the ‘Safe Rides Fee’) – A flat fee to cover ‘operational costs’ (Not included for UberBlack and UberSUV)
+- Booking Fee – A flat fee to cover ‘operational costs’ (Not charged for UberBlack and UberSUV)

-- Surge pricing: A multiplier anywhere from 1.1x added to your fare, but not including the booking fee
+- Surge/dynamic pricing: A multiplier added to your fare, but not added to any fees

 - Tipping (Optional): You can use the Uber app to tip your driver after the ride is over

 Base Fare + (Cost per minute * time in ride) + (Cost per mile * ride distance) + Booking Fee + Other Fees = Your Fare